6 Tips For Using Exit Tickets To Improve Your Teaching

 • What is the most difficult question you have about what you learned today?

-Reviewing the answers to these questions will help you understand where further time should be spent and guide your lesson plans.
+Reviewing the answers to these questions will help you understand where to spend further time and guide your lesson plans.

 Ensure Wellbeing